 FREQUENTLY ASKED QUESTIONS

-Carbon Offset Certification was established to respond to the demand for credibility and an independent guarantee with certification based on recognised environmental standards.
-This requires a clear separation of roles in the measurement, verification, offset and certification steps.
+Carbon Offset Certification was established to respond to the demand for credibility in environmental claims through a certification process based on recognised standards for GHG emissions calculation (GHG Protocol, PAS2050, ISO14064), verification by an independent third-party (ISO 14025), and high criteria offset (ICVCM Core Carbon Principles, CORSIA aligned).
+This requires a clear separation of roles in the calculation verification, offset and certification steps to avoid any conflict of interest.

 Sustainable finance refers to financing arrangements based on environmental criteria.
-Carbon Offset Certification is a solution for financiers for carbon neutral transactions or services that are measured and assessed by an independent third-party.
+Carbon Offset Certification is a solution for financiers to assess transactions or services that carbon footprint have been mitigated trhough an independent third-party certificaiton standard

-Carbon Offset Certification is a fully independent company owned by the co-founders and is private investors funded.
+Carbon Offset Certification is a fully independent initiative.
 Independence is a Carbon Offset Certification core principle.

 Carbon Offset Certification team supports companies in their journey to carbon neutrality by offering project management services, documentation on governance processes, third-party assurance coordination and development of offset strategies.